Afraid of Riding Hills? You Don't Have To Be.

 1) Always make sure you and your doctor are on the same page before starting any training program, homegrown or otherwise.

-3) Once you're ready to tackle that hill you used to dismount your bike to walk up, position yourself on the bike so that your chest is open and your back is flat.
+3) Once you're ready to tackle that hill that you dismounted your bike to walk up, position yourself on the bike so that your chest is open and your back is flat.
 Then simply find your chosen climbing gear (usually your easiest one to start), dig your mental "yes I can" heels in and pedal away.
-You'll likely do this from a sitting position to start...you can incorporate some stand-up climbing as you advance.
+You'll likely do this from a sitting position to start.
+You can then incorporate some stand-up climbing as you advance.

 Have fun...be safe!